Do you believe in the power of music to heal? Are you deeply compassionate and caring? Do you want to help change lives with music?

 - The Music Therapy Program at Converse is guided by the standards set forth by the American Music Therapy Association

-Following the devastating 2010 earthquake, art and music therapy students joined together in two service learning trips to Port-Au-Prince, Haiti.
+Converse’s art and music therapy students joined together in two service learning trips to Port-Au-Prince, Haiti following a devastating earthquake there.
 Read more

 Musicians Helping Others